 Upon reaching the entrance of the cave, we came across a narrow passage where you had to climb up the steps.
 They were really steep, wet and slippery – so be careful and also watch your head as you might hit it.
 It was really windy and cool, as we made our way through the narrow passage.
 There is an opening up above the ceiling where only one person at a time can climb through.
 So we made it to the opening which leads us into this other world.

 I was in awe of this place!
 I’m the person who loves to watch all kinds of fairy tales, so you can imagine how excited I was when my imagination became actually real!
-I wouldn’t be surprised if Peter Pan and Tinkerbell jumped from behind the rock and say “So come with me where dreams are born, and time is never planned.
-Just think of happy things, and your heart will fly on wings, forever and in never never land.”
+I wouldn’t be surprised if Peter Pan and Tinkerbell jumped from behind the rock and say “So come with me, where dreams are born, and time is never planned.
+Just think of happy things, and your heart will fly on wings, forever, in Never Never Land.”
 The photo below is made in Photoshop to show you how I felt in that magical cave! <3

 It’s one of those places that you really have to see to believe.